 On the other side, there have been times I knew Lori needed sex but was too busy-minded to be aware of that fact.
 I know that taking care of it for her does her a world of good in many ways.
 It’s very much the right and loving thing to gently get her attention and share with her the need I think she has.

 My thinking changed significantly when I realized God had given me Lori’s body so I could bless her, not so I could get my needs met.
 What’s more, it goes beyond the bedroom.
 If my actions, or lack of actions, in some other area interferes with the intimacy that’s necessary for me to please her sexually, then those actions, or lack of actions, result in me defrauding her of sex!

 As I looked at blessing her instead of “getting mine,” I began to see her sexuality as something I was supposed to care for and nurture so that it might grow and become all that God intended it to be.
 It’s a potential that can only be fulfilled if I put time and energy into all areas of our relationship.

 Sexual stewardship took the fear of being abused out of our sexuality for me.
-It’s really easy for someone who has been abused (childhood sexual abuse, rape and an abusive first marriage) to feel overwhelmed and run over by your spouse’s sexuality.
+It’s really easy for someone who has been abused (childhood sexual abuse, acquaintance rape, and a difficult first marriage) to feel overwhelmed and run over by your spouse’s sexuality.
 You wonder if you will ever be able to adequately and safely take care of their sexual needs and you are always looking for manipulation and wrong desires.